-MSCS is a software component in Windows 2000 and an integrated service in Windows Server 2003.
+MSCS is a software component in Windows 2000, Advanced Server and an integrated service in Windows Server 2003.
 MSCS performs the basic cluster functionality, which includes membership, communication, and failover management.
 When MSCS is installed properly, the service starts on each node and responds automatically in the event that one of the nodes fails or goes offline.
 To provide application failover for the cluster, the MSCS software must be installed on each cluster node.
-For more information, see "Using Microsoft Cluster Service (MSCS)".
+See "Using MSCS" on page 87 for more information.